 Now that you have been instructed on how to use the arms in breaststroke, we can get on with explaining the leg movements.

-However, if you actually watch a frog to swim, you will see how different it is.
+If you actually watch a frog to swim, you will see the difference.
+A frog propels herself forward with the membranes between her toes.

 In breaststroke, we need to propel ourselves forward with our shins and partially with our feet at the end of the stroke.
 Therefore, we snap our shins back.